jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. In the project side panel, click the `manifest.yml` file.

 1. In both the **host** and **name** fields, enter the same unique host name.
-**Note**: This name must be unique through all of Bluemix, so include your Jazz ID in the host name.
+**Note**: This name must be unique through all of Bluemix, so include your a in the host name.
 ![Change the host and name entries in the manifest.yml file][1]

 1. Click **File**, and then click **Save**.